ControlCore-Project/documentation/docs/source/contributeactiondev.rst

 This token is used to create pull request to upstream repo using bot account as author of pull request.

-- Open bot account at Github
+- Open ControlCore-Project account at Github

 - Create a  Personal access token of bot account at https://github.com/settings/tokens/new